-Yom HaShoah commemorates the six million Jews who died during the Holocaust.
-At the same time, it marks the anniversary of the heroic Warsaw Ghetto uprising of 1943.
-Jews around the world hold memorials and vigils, often lighting six candles in honor of the six million Holocaust victims.
+Yom HaShoah commemorates the 6 million Jews who died during the Holocaust.
+Jewish people around the world hold memorials and vigils, often lighting six candles in honor of the six million Holocaust victims.

 Some Hillels invited survivors to share their stories with younger generations on campus, while others organized name-reading ceremonies.
 Below are snapshots from some of the memorials and vigils they organized:

 Hillel students from California State University, San Marcos gathered on campus to participate in a rededication ceremony of the White Rose Memorial, which commemorates a group of German students who were executed for opposing the Nazi regime.
 Students were welcomed to the podium to speak about standing against hatred.